A bit about this songwriter...

 A virtuoso guitarist, Gabriel is more reigned in than ever here, allowing the lyrics and mood to speak louder than any solo.
 Dead Reckoning sports the dark emotional resonance of recent albums by Jason Isbell, Ryan Adams and Chris Stapleton, hitting on an air of loneliness that Gabriel's brand of Americana makes all the more intriguing.
 At times, on slow-burners like "Temporary State" and "Midnight Blue," one can almost feel in the studio with Gabriel as strings squeak, pianos ache and slide guitars sway into the ether.

 Alongside Gabriel, this album has been brought to life by drummer Justin O'Connell and producer/bassist Adam Gardner, the latter of which spent many years doing touring and session work in Nashville with Grammy-winning producer Dave Cobb (Sturgill Simpson, Jason Isbell, Chris Stapleton).
 When Gardner expressed interest in coming back to Illinois and strike out on his own as a producer, Gabriel pitched him the ideas behind Dead Reckoning, and the fire was started to get it done.
-Beyond this album, Gardner and O'Connell -- introduced to each other by Gabriel during the process -- will be collaborating on quite a bit in the coming year.
+Beyond this album, Gardner and O'Connell -- introduced to each other by Gabriel during the process -- will be collaborating on quite a bit in the future.

 Now settled back to the town that made him who he is, Gabriel has a lot to say ten years on and music fans worldwide - having seen him open for the likes of Robert Randolph and the Family Band or the Old 97's - are better for it.